 Leaking Water from Muffler due to Heat Condensation

-The temperature disparity causes the water vapor in the exhaust to condense, forming tiny water droplets.
-Consequently, you may notice these water droplets emerging from the exhaust pipe, only to disappear within a few minutes.
+The difference in temperature causes the water vapor in the exhaust to turn into tiny water drops.
+You might notice these drops coming out of the exhaust pipe, but they usually vanish in a few minutes.

 Smoke and Water Emissions